Office of Graduate Admissions

 - Fill out an application form completely for each program to which you are applying.

-- The fee for the first application is $75.
-Add $40 for each additional application.
-Paper applications should be submitted at the same time, and online applications should be submitted within two days of each other to get the reduced rate.
+- The fee for the first application is $75, $40 for each additional application submitted at the same time.

 - Separate goal statements, letters of recommendation, and transcripts are required for each application and should focus on the program you are applying to.